H2Swine/flac/man/flac.md

 	files.
 WAV and AIFF files both specifies length of audio data with an unsigned 32-bit number, limiting audio to just over 4 gigabytes.
   	Files larger than this are malformed, but should be read correctly using this option.
-However, it could interpret any data following
+Beware however, it could misinterpret any data
-    	the audio chunk, as audio.
+	following the audio chunk, as audio.

 **\--replay-gain**
 :	Calculate ReplayGain values and store them as FLAC tags, similar to